Anushka091922/Anushka091922/README.md

  **Software Developer intern at Genetec**  Full-stack development on the Clearance team.
 [Montreal, Quebec.
 Spring 2021] **Teaching Assistant at Concordia University**  Object-Oriented Programming II (Java).
 [Montreal, Quebec.
 Spring 2021]-->

+⚡ PROJECTS and HACKATHONS: <br>
+- Myntra WeForShe Hackathon 2024
+  • Built a Streamlit interface for real-time user interaction and access to search functionalities.
+  • Implemented vector embeddings to enhance the accuracy and speed of search results for fashion-related content.
+  • Developed a Myntra Fashion Search Engine with LanceDB

+- Quantum Contrastive Fusion
+   • Developed a Quantum model for medical applications.
+   • Utilized PCA for dimensionality reduction, boosting quantum learning in medical applications.
+   • Developed a model combining Supervised Contrastive Learning and Variational Quantum Classifiers to improve classification

 🌱 Interests:
 - Building products and software.